top of page

 1 .
 How do I access Kankee Briefs?

 There's a few ways to download Kankee Briefs - all are free.
-If you've paid for a Kankee Brief, that website wasn't associated with Kankee Briefs.
-Kankee Briefs is, and always will be, completely free.
+If you've paid for a Kankee Brief, you didn't need to do that, as Kankee Briefs is, and always will be, completely free.

 a) Patreon - make a free Patreon account and go the Kankee Briefs Patreon page (linked here).
 Find the relevant post for the new topic and download the PDF and/or Word documents.